 YOU MUST STICK YOUR NOSE TO THE GLASS.

-And you could pay me in John Hughes merchandise.
+And all you have to do is pay me in Ferris Bueller merchandise.

 After the rush of the exhibit, we finished off our day at the Skydeck with DA DA DUM…

 I am not afraid.

 And neither should you be.

 Although I don’t know if I would go out there after someone has done one of those Van Halen jumps.

 As brave as our third grader was to jump up and be Ferris for a few minutes, she was a little apprehensive about going out on THE LEDGE.